lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab2-introducingNodeJS/readme.md

 ### HelloWorld with NPM

 On the machine and environment with the Node runtime, create a folder called *my-world-npm*.
 Navigate to this folder and run `npm init` to create a new application.
-Folder *hello-world-npm* contains the sample.
+Folder *solutions/hello-world-npm* contains the sample.

 ```
 cd my-world-npm